Retirement and Honors 2003+

 Wake Forest University Trustees’ Resolution, 2003

-On April 4, 2003, the Wake Forest Board of Trustees and then-President Thomas K. Hearn, Jr., issued a Resolution Honoring Edgar Douglas Christman.
+On April 4, 2003, the Wake Forest Board of Trustees and President Thomas K. Hearn, Jr., issued a Resolution Honoring Edgar Douglas Christman.
 It reads in part: “Edgar Christman has led and nurtured the Campus Ministry so that it serves the spiritual needs of all students, and has guided the spiritual life of Wake Forest as a voice of conscience, a witness to God’s grace, and an example of goodness and integrity. … Therefore, be it known that the members of the Board of Trustees extend their warm and heartfelt appreciation to Edgar Douglas Christman for his outstanding service to the University.”

 The Lambda Chi Alpha Chapter Edgar D. Christman Award, Wake Forest University, 2003